MrSach/MrSach/README.md

   - Using my Linux and programming skills in order to develop community-oriented solutions.
   - Commercial projects as a C/C++ software developer/engineer.

-- 📫 How to reach me
+- 📫 How to reach out to me
-  - In progress... check back later for an update!
+  - Feel free to send me a message on GitHub.
+  - I do not bite, I promise!

 - Skillsets previously developed and utilitsed:
   - Linux bash